tdk928/company-manager/src/main/resources/db/sql/README.md

 ### `insert_companies.sql`
 Inserts multiple companies: Kaufland (EIK: 131129282), Lidl (EIK: 131071587), and Billa (EIK: 130007884)

+### `setup_companies_complete.sql`
+Complete setup script that creates the companies table and inserts all companies in one go

+### `troubleshoot_companies.sql`
+Troubleshooting script to identify issues with the companies table setup

 ## Table Constraints

 ### Users Table